Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 ---

 ### Learning Objectives
--Use Scikit-learn for simple classification tasks
+* Use Scikit-learn for simple classification tasks
--Use RDKit for molecular representations, such as Morgan Fingerprint -Use the ROC curve to represent model accuracy
+* Use RDKit for molecular representations, such as Morgan Fingerprint

-###Background
-Identifying cancerous molecules is crucial in scientific research, especially when these molecules are used in various studies.
-Polycyclic aromatic hydrocarbons (PAHs) are molecules composed of multiple carbon rings.
-While some PAH molecules are carcinogenic, others are not, making it necessary to distinguish between them in research settings.

-Referring to a fundamental principle in chemistry—that molecules with similar structures exhibit similar properties—we can develop a machine learning model to classify PAH molecules.
-This model will compare the structures of unknown PAHs with those of molecules that have already been classified, predicting their carcinogenic potential.
+* Use the ROC curve to represent model accuracy

+### Background
+This tutorial builds on the previous one, where we curated molecular data, preparing it for machine learning (ML) model training.
+Now, with the data processed and ready, we can use ML techniques to classify molecular structures and predict their properties.

+Machine learning models are computational tools that learn from data to make predictions or classify information without explicit programming for each specific case.
+In this context, ML models can analyze complex patterns within molecular structures to distinguish between carcinogenic and non-carcinogenic PAHs.
+By recognizing underlying patterns in the molecular data, these models help researchers make accurate predictions for new, unclassified molecules.

+In this tutorial, we’ll focus on a classification model—a type of supervised ML model particularly suited for categorizing data into distinct classes.
+Here, the model will classify PAHs as either carcinogenic or non-carcinogenic.
+Classification models are valuable in cheminformatics, enabling researchers to quickly and accurately assess molecular properties for large sets of compounds.

-We will use external libraries such as PubChemPy and RDKit.
-These tools will initially represent the molecular structures as SMILES (Simplified Molecular Input Line Entry System) strings.
+We’ll use external libraries, such as PubChemPy and RDKit, to handle the molecular data.
+These tools will first represent the molecular structures as SMILES (Simplified Molecular Input Line Entry System) strings.
 The SMILES strings will then be converted into Morgan fingerprints, a binary array format that represents a molecule's structure.
-This conversion is essential, as molecular names stored as strings are insufficient for computational processing.
+This conversion is essential because molecular names alone are insufficient for computational processing.
+Once converted, these structured data representations can be fed into our ML model to train and make predictions.

 ## Code:
 &nbsp;